Lago Vista, Texas: Infrastructure

+Water

+The City Council is in the process of planning for large expansions of both the wastewater and drinking water facilities.
+A request for qualifications (RFQ) for engineering design to expand the existing wastewater plant was published on February 13, 2024 to expand the plant from 1.0 million gallons per day (MGD) to 1.5 MGD.
+The RFQ for engineering design to expand Water Treatment Plant #3 from 2.0 MGD to 6.0 MGD was published on March 27, 2025.
+The 2024 Wastewater Master Plan report and 2025 Water Master Plan report note that the City wastewater connections could grow to 20,386 connections by buildout and the drinking water connections could grow to 19,801 connections by buildout.
+On December 3, 2024, Lago Vista City Councilman Shane R. Saum led a meeting at the White House with the President's Intergovernmental Affairs staff to discuss funding needs for these expansion projects and the larger concerns across Texas of how smaller municipalities are going to fund water projects.

 Transportation

 Roadways

 RM 1431 is the main artery road providing access into Lago Vista.

 Public transportation

 The Capital Metropolitan Transportation Authority (CapMetro) is a transportation provider based in Austin that operates local bus services between Lago Vista and varying transfer points across the greater Austin area.
 Route 214 operates between Lago Vista and Lakeline Station in northwestern Austin (local fares apply).
 CapMetro also offers an on-demand public transportation rideshare service in Lago Vista called Pickup which was developed by Via.
+In 2025, during the 89th Texas Legislature, Lago Vista City Councilman Shane R. Saum helped lead legislative efforts to change how the "net financial obligation" was calculated for certain municipalities that withdrew from rapid transit authorities like CapMetro.
+Rep. Ellen Troxclair filed HB 3643 which would have changed the fee from a population-based calculation of a municipalities share of CapMetro's sizable financial obligations across its entire service area to a fee based on CapMetro's tangible assets that would be left behind in the community after a withdrawal.
+HB 3643 was left pending in the Transportation subcommittee after a public hearing on April 28, 2025.

 Airports

 Rusty Allen Airport (RYW) is a municipal single runway airport on the northern edge of the city, though the airport is exclusively a general aviation airport.
-Regularly-scheduled commercial air services' closest link to Lago Vista is at Austin–Bergstrom International Airport.
+Regularly scheduled commercial air services' closest link to Lago Vista is at Austin–Bergstrom International Airport.